MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Actions/New-MgDeviceManagementDeviceEnrollmentConfigurationEnrollmentNotificationConfiguration.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IPaths7Rv6Q9DevicemanagementDeviceenrollmentconfigurationsMicrosoftGraphCreateenrollmentnotificationconfigurationPostRequestbodyContentApplicationJsonSchema>`: .
+`BODYPARAMETER <IPaths7Rv6Q9DevicemanagementDeviceenrollmentconfigurationsMicrosoftGraphCreateenrollmentnotificationconfigurationPostRequestbodyContentApplicationJsonSchema>`: .
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[DeviceEnrollmentNotificationConfigurations <IMicrosoftGraphDeviceEnrollmentConfiguration[]>]`:
-    - `[Id <String>]`: The unique idenfier for an entity.
+    - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
-    - `[Assignments <IMicrosoftGraphEnrollmentConfigurationAssignment1[]>]`: The list of group assignments for the device configuration profile
+    - `[Assignments <IMicrosoftGraphEnrollmentConfigurationAssignment[]>]`: The list of group assignments for the device configuration profile
-      - `[Id <String>]`: The unique idenfier for an entity.
+      - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
       - `[Source <DeviceAndAppManagementAssignmentSource?>]`: Represents source of assignment.
       - `[SourceId <String>]`: Identifier for resource used for deployment to a group
-      - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget1>]`: Base type for assignment targets.
+      - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget>]`: Base type for assignment targets.
         - `[(Any) <Object>]`: This indicates any property can be added to this object.
         - `[DeviceAndAppManagementAssignmentFilterId <String>]`: The Id of the filter for the target assignment.
         - `[DeviceAndAppManagementAssignmentFilterType <DeviceAndAppManagementAssignmentFilterType?>]`: Represents type of the assignment filter.